taiki-e/portable-atomic/README.md

   Note:
   - The MSRV when this feature enables depends on the MSRV of [serde].

+- **`critical-section`**<br>
+  When this feature is enabled, this crate uses [critical-section] to provide atomic CAS for targets where it is not natively available.
+When enabling it, you should provide a suitable critical section implementation for the current target, see the [critical-section] documentation for details on how to do so.

+  `critical-section` support is useful to get atomic CAS when `--cfg portable_atomic_unsafe_assume_single_core` can't be used, such as multi-core targets, unprivileged code running under some RTOS, or environments where disabling interrupts needs extra care due to e.g. real-time requirements.

+  Note that with the `critical-section` feature, critical sections are taken for all atomic operations, while with `portable_atomic_unsafe_assume_single_core` some operations don't require disabling interrupts (loads and stores, but additionally on MSP430 `add`, `sub`, `and`, `or`, `xor`, `not`).
+Therefore, for better performance, if all the `critical-section` implementation for your target does is disable interrupts, prefer using `--cfg portable_atomic_unsafe_assume_single_core` instead.

+  Note:
+  - The MSRV when this feature enables depends on the MSRV of [critical-section].

 ## Optional cfg

 - **`--cfg portable_atomic_unsafe_assume_single_core`**<br>